Admissions Review

 • You may receive small merit aid, but rarely enough to bridge the gap

 1. Your family is full-pay regardless.
-If you can afford $75–80k/year and don't need aid, the Public Ivy delivers a comparable academic experience to a similarly-priced private school.
-UCLA Engineering, Berkeley CS, Michigan Ross, UVA McIntire — these are world-class programs that compete with top private alternatives.
+If you can afford $75-80k/year and don't need aid, the Public Ivy delivers a comparable academic experience to a similarly-priced private school.
+UCLA Engineering, Berkeley CS, Michigan Ross, UVA McIntire are world-class programs that compete with top private alternatives.

 • You need significant need-based aid.
 Public Ivies will not give it to you.
 Apply to need-blind privates instead.